RemotePad Logo

 Taxation System

-Malaysia’s taxation system is territorial in nature, with corporate tax rates, incentives, and double tax treaties affecting both resident and non-resident businesses.
+Malaysia’s taxation system is territorial in nature.
+Corporate tax rates, incentives, and double tax treaties affect both resident and non-resident businesses.
 The corporate tax rate for all companies in Malaysia is 24%.

 malaysia company tax rate